This section describes how you interact through Cloud Dataprep by TRIFACTA® with your Google Cloud Storage environment.

-In Cloud Dataprep, Google Cloud Storage is accessed through the user interface.
+In Cloud Dataprep by TRIFACTA, Google Cloud Storage is accessed through the user interface.
 See Google Cloud Storage Browser.

-NOTE: When Cloud Dataprep executes a job on a dataset, the source data is untouched.
+NOTE: When Cloud Dataprep by TRIFACTA executes a job on a dataset, the source data is untouched.
 Results are written to a new location, so that no data is disturbed by the process.

 Before You Begin

 Your administrator must configure read/write permissions to locations in Google Cloud Storage.
 Please see the Google Cloud Storage documentation.

 Avoid reading and writing in the following locations: